 Once your new, image-rich site is ready, the hard work begins.
 You see, the last thing you want is to end up with a site that’s like a painting in an art gallery: beautiful to look at, but untouchable.
 Which brings me nicely to the third point:

 Your website is much more than a static notice: it should be a dynamic representation of your business, something that changes constantly.
 There are several reasons why the concept of a changing site is more important than ever.

 First of all, as a business owner, you will probably have to update your website from time to time.
 For example, your contact details might change.
 Or you may need to update your fees or inform potential customers of a new product or service.
 If you have to ask your designer every time you want to tweak a comma on your site, it will cost you a fortune – and worse even, it will slow you down.

 Secondly, and more importantly, search engines don’t like sites that aren’t regularly updated.
 Sites that are built, then abandoned, send the wrong kind of signals.
-That’s why so many websites include a blog.
+That’s why so many websites include a blog (if you’re thinking of starting one, check out this How to start a blog (step-by-step guide)).
 Even if you update your blog once a month, every post is a chance to target certain keywords your potential customers are using (see SEO basics above).
 Above all, your posts will let Google & Co. know that your site is well and truly active.

 Own your website not just in name, but also in reality

 Take action today.
 If you’ve been telling yourself you didn’t have to bother with your website because it was already up, learn to update it.
 Ask the designer who built your site to show you how the backend of the website works.
 You may find it daunting to begin with, but after a while, you may well find that it works similarly to other tools you’ve used in the past.